10DLC Registration & Regulations Guide

 Who Is Affected?

-• All VoIP and A2P numbers (calls and messages sent through software or the internet).
+• All VoIP and A2P numbers (calls and messages sent through software or the internet), like TYMBL.

 What Needs to Be Done?

-We need to register a text messaging campaign through The Campaign Registry (TCR).
-TCR is the official platform for registering A2P 10DLC messaging campaigns.
+We need to register and associate your TYMBL number with your business.
 It verifies that your business is legitimate and that your messages serve a valid purpose, ensuring reliable and scalable text delivery.

 Who Will Handle the TCR Registration?